adalton/apue3/Chapter13/Readme.md

    `/dev/log`, has to be opened.
 What happens if the user process (the daemon) calls `chroot` before calling `openlog`?

+   After the call to `chroot`, an open of `/dev/log` will be relative to the new root.
+It's possible that `/dev` was bind mounted to the chroot root;
+   if it was, then the call to open the device will be successful.
+If not, then the open will fail.

+   The program could open the device before calling `chroot`; open file descriptors from outside a chroot are still valid after calling `chroot`.

 2. Recall the sample `ps` output from Section 13.2.
 The only user-level daemon that isn't a session leader is the `rsyslogd` process.
 Explain why the `syslogd` daemon isn't a session leader.